iknintendo/ninja/README.md

 Ordered List:
 1. This is first item
 2. This is second item
-*This is an unordered list item
+*This is an unordered list item.
+3. This is a third item.

+__Unordered List:__
+*Unordered item A
+    *Unordered item AA
+*Unordered item B
+*Unordered item C